-The attainment of the environmental or social characteristics promoted by the fund are measured through usage of the following indicators:
+The attainment of the sustainable investments objective of the fund is measured through usage of the following indicators:

-- The percentage of investments in the fund contributing to the UN SDGs and deemed to be sustainable investments. - 2.
+- 1. An internally developed SDG model (the "SDG Model"), which defines sustainable investments for the fund based on the issuer's contribution to the UN SDGs as assessed through quantitative criteria (SDG scores), and/or qualitative assessment criteria and indicators linked to the SDG contribution - 2.
 The weighted ESG score of the portfolio as based on an internally developed model. - 3.
 The weighted carbon risk rating score of the portfolio as based on an external rating. - 4.
-Investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 5.
-Investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue, unless the issuer has a documented and credible transition plan), tar sands (5% revenue), peat fired power generation (5% revenue) and the number of investments excluded as a result of these exclusions. - 6.
-Investments with non-ethical or controversial activities as determined through exclusions for controversial weapons (0% revenue), tobacco (5% revenue), pornography (1% revenue), Statens Pensjonsfund Utland ("SPU") a nd the number of investments excluded as a result of these exclusions. - 7.
-Principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Management A/S. - 8.
+The percentage of investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 5.
+The percentage of investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue), tar sands (5% revenue), peat fired power generation (5% revenue), and the number of investments excluded as a result of these exclusions. - 6.
+The percentage of investments with non-ethical or controversial activities as determined through exclusions for c ontroversial weapons (0% revenue), military equipment (>5%)tobacco (5% revenue), alcohol (5% revenue), gam bling (5% revenue), pornography (1% revenue), Statens Pensjonsfund Utland ("SPU") and the number of investments excluded as a result of these exclusions. - 7.
+The performance of the fund against the principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Management A/S. - 8.
 The number of engagement activities of the fund.